Actors and Channels

 Summary

-Remember these three mental models:
+Remember these mental models:

-- Attachments = Hibernation Survival: WebSocket metadata persists
+- Attachments = Hibernation Survival: WebSocket metadata persists across hibernation.

 Everything else follows from these principles.